useMorph/morph-client-js/README.md

 ## Type-safe development(Highly recommended!)

-Morph records are type `Record<string, unknown>` by default.
-Defining types in accordance with the schema of the tables you use allows for more type-safe development.
+By defining a type for the return value, you can handle Record-related methods more safely.

 ### 1. Define record type